 3. Hopelessness is deception

-After the victory on Mount Carmel, Queen Jezebel declared him a walking deadman.
+After the Mount Carmel victory, Queen Jezebel put a bounty on his life.
 Instead of reacting with strength — like you would expect a prophet who had just put 850 prophets in their place — Elijah ran for his life.

-He went into the wilderness and asked God to let him die.
+He ran into the wilderness.
+There, he asked God to just let him die.
 We get further insight into his state of mind and complete despair in 1 Kings 19:14.
-He told God that he was the only one left and indicated he failed to see that anything good had come in Israel from his zealous efforts for the Lord.
+He felt alone.
+Undone.
+And there was no convincing him that anything good had come out of his efforts for the Lord.

 How often that is the problem for us.
 Can I get a witness?